 There shall be two classes of voting members – Commission Members and Allied Members.

-Commission Members: Voting membership in the Corporation shall be available to the official government Commission on the Status of Women or its equivalent organization in each state, commonwealth, territory, city, county, or other governmental jurisdiction, and the District of Columbia (each a “Commission for Women” and collectively “Commissions for Women”), provided the Board of Directors takes favorable action on the application for membership.
-Favorable action by the Board shall be based on:
+Commission Members: Voting membership in the NACW shall be available to the official government Commission on the Status of Women or its equivalent organization in each state, commonwealth, territory, city, county, or other governmental jurisdiction, and the District of Columbia (each a “Commission for Women” and collectively “Commissions for Women”), provided the Executive Committee takes favorable action on the application for membership.
+Favorable action by the Executive Committee shall be based on:

 payment of annual dues to the Treasurer; and

-submission of a copy of official authorization establishing the applicant commission or equivalent organization.
+Verification the applicant is a commission or equivalent organization via the organization’s website and/or statutory language of the organizations purpose.

-Allied Members: Voting membership in the Corporation shall be available to non-profit organizations organized under the laws of a United States state or commonwealth with a valid tax-exempt status under Section 501(c)(3) or (4) of the Code that support the mission of NACW, including but not limited to Friends of Commissions groups, University and Colleges with a commission for women, and non-profit organizations supporting equality and inclusion of all persons regardless of sex, race, ethnicity, age, religion, sexual orientation, gender identity, disability, national origin, veteran’s status, or marital status in all phases of American society; provided the Board of Directors takes favorable action on the application for membership.
-Favorable action by the Board shall be based on:
+Allied Members: Voting membership in the NACW shall be available to U.S. based civil society organizations that support the mission of NACW.
+They may have valid tax-exempt status under Section 501(c)(3) or (4) or (7) of the Code, and they include but are not limited to Friends of Commissions, University and Colleges with a commission for women, and non-profit organizations supporting equality and inclusion of all persons regardless of sex, race, ethnicity, age, religion, sexual orientation, gender identity, disability, national origin, veteran’s status, or marital status in all phases of American society; provided the Executive Committee takes favorable action on the application for membership.
+Favorable action shall be based on:

-payment of annual dues to the Treasurer; and
+payment of annual dues to the Treasurer;

-submission of a copy of the letter of determination of tax-exempt status from the Internal Revenue Service or equivalent documentation thereof; and
+verification of tax-exempt status from the Internal Revenue Service; and

 a copy of the articles of incorporation, constitution, certificate of incorporation or equivalent organizational documentation showing the purpose for which the organization was created.

-Voting Rights of Commission and Allied Voting Members: Each voting member shall be entitled to one vote on matters to come before the membership, except that matters involving Fundamental Transactions as defined in the PaNPCL, (which include mergers, acquisitions, and transfers of substantially all of the assets of the corporation) shall be decided by a vote of Commission members only.
+Voting Rights of Commission and Allied Voting Members: Each voting member shall be entitled to one vote on matters to come before the membership, except that matters involving Fundamental Transactions as defined in the PaNPCL, (which include mergers, acquisitions, and transfers of substantially all of the assets of the NACW) shall be decided by a vote of Commission members only.

 All voting members shall pay dues or assessments, or both, in such amounts and payable at such times and by such methods of collection as the Board of Directors may by resolution prescribe.
 A voting member may be expelled and its membership thereby terminated for nonpayment of dues automatically after fifteen (15) days written notice or by action of the Board of Directors for failure to act in furtherance of the purposes of the NACW.

-Section 2.
-Non-voting Members (Individudals)

-Non-voting membership in NACW shall be available to individual persons in each state, commonwealth, territory, city, county and the District of Columbia, provided the Board of Directors takes favorable action on an application for membership.
-Favorable action by the Board shall be based on:

-payment of dues to the Treasurer in such amounts and payable at such times and by such methods of collection as the Board of Directors may by resolution prescribe; and

-a statement supporting the purposes of NACW.
-Individual members shall be entitled to:

-attendance at the annual conference and regional meetings,

-communications from the Corporation; and

-information and referral services concerning published materials and linkages with programs of voting members and any other resources extended to voting members.
-Individual members shall not be entitled to be elected to any directorship or office of the Corporation.